-Eastshore State Park extends 8.5 miles along the East Bay shoreline from the Bay Bridge to Richmond.
-It includes 1,854 acres of uplands and tidelands along the waterfronts of Oakland, Emeryville, Berkeley, Albany, and Richmond.
-Eastshore State Park parallels the most heavily traveled corridor in the East Bay, making it a highly visible, highly accessible area of parkland.
+The park extends 8.5 miles along the East Bay shoreline from the Bay Bridge to Richmond.
+It includes 1,833 acres of uplands and tidelands along the waterfronts of Oakland, Emeryville, Berkeley, Albany, and Richmond.
+The park parallels the most heavily traveled corridor in the East Bay, making it a highly visible, highly accessible area of parkland.

 The East Bay Regional Park District, acting as agent for the State, used funds from the Park District's 1988 Measure AA and state park bonds to acquire the property and clean up contaminated areas at a cost of more than $33 million.
-The Eastshore State Park General Plan identifies the future preservation, conservation, and recreation uses and improvements for the park.
-Download the Eastshore State Park General Plan (5.4 MB, 204 pp. PDF)
+The McLaughlin Eastshore State Park General Plan identifies the future preservation, conservation, and recreation uses and improvements for the park.

 The East Bay Regional Park District is enhancing and restoring a number of ecosystems and habitat types throughout the park.
 The Berkeley Meadow Habitat Restoration is one such project that improved public access and ecological habitats in the Berkeley Meadow.